FLC16/FLC16/docs/refsheet.md

 * 15 Red #ff004d

 ## Blackspace keywords
-* `store` Pop three bytes (Value, X, and Y) and set the heap address 0xXY equal to Value
+* `store` Pop three bytes (X, Y, and Value) and set the heap address 0xXY equal to Value
 * `get` Pop two bytes (X and Y) and push the value at heap address 0xXY
 * `print` Print the stack to console (useful for debugging)
 * `push` Push the following byte(s) to the stack. e.g. `push 1; push 0xff 0xee;`